What is a 1099 form and how to prepare and file it?

 (Back to contents 🔝)

-Instead of manually processing a 1099 form for each freelancer or contractor, which can be very time-consuming, a solution like TalentDesk.io that automates freelancer payments, can save companies a lot of effort and countless hours on admin time.
-Our platform simplifies filling out 1099 forms, with easily accessible and transparent payment records, making finding the right figures easy.
-All freelancer payments are clearly organised, as is their personal information and onboarding documents, which are collected from the get-go, safely stored on the cloud and are simple to view through freelancer's profiles.
+Instead of manually processing a 1099 form for each freelancer or contractor, which can be very time-consuming, a solution like TalentDesk.io can save companies a lot of effort and countless hours on admin time.
+Our platform simplifies filling out 1099 forms, with easily accessible and transparent records, making finding the right information very easy.
+All freelancer and contractor payments are clearly organised, as is their personal information and onboarding documents, which are collected from the get-go, safely stored on the cloud and are simple to view through freelancer's profiles.
 In fact, for companies based in the US, hiring contractors in the US, our platform automates the collection of this information and collects all relevant information for 1099 tax filing on your behalf.
 We can also file your 1099s for you, at a very low cost, or alternatively you can download all the information from the platform and file directly to the IRS.
 All this without the stress of having to chase contractors for the relevant information close to deadline (we've all been there).

 If your company has any challenges or issues with the points below, then a solution like TalentDesk.io can make your life much easier, more effortless and save a lot of valuable time and resources (and help avoid any hefty fines!)